 House builders will typically be very firm on this timeline, especially if the development is popular or the market is particularly buoyant.
-As soon as you have had your offer accepted on a property, you should immediately secure a property solicitor.
+As soon as you have had your offer accepted on a property, you should immediately instruct appropriately experienced new build conveyancing solicitors.
 Your solicitor will check that the build meets regulations, highlight any restrictive covenants, and walk you through the details of your contract.

 If you are happy, you can pay your deposit, and then comes the long wait until completion, upon which you will receive your keys and officially take ownership of your new home.
 At this point, you will need to ensure you receive copies of all the guarantees relating to the property, which should cover you for ten years from completion.